-The university purchased this 40-year-old building with an eye toward both its near- and long-term future.
-In its previous life this 12,000 SF 3-story building with a walk-out basement served as a small Medical Office Building.
-In its new life, it will provide a co-working home for the University IT Department.
+The University of Pittsburgh purchased this 40-year-old building with an eye toward both its near- and long-term future.
+In its previous life, this 12,000 SF, three-story building with a walk-out basement served as a small medical office building.
+DesignGroup’s scope of work included both core and shell and interior renovation.
+In its new life, it provides a co-working home for the University’s IT Department.
 The IT team began a policy of remote work in September 2019, well before the pandemic arrived, embracing this policy as its present and future way of working.

 This project provides a template for the co-working office space of the future for the university.
-It also provides the opportunity to vacate significant physical space on campus by the IT department, and to open this space up for future academic programming.
-In short, without an immense capital expenditure this project provides a better working model for the university while also creating desperately needed “found” space for new higher and better uses.
+It also gives the opportunity to vacate significant physical space on campus by the IT department, and to open this space up for future academic programming.
+In short, without an immense capital expenditure this project allows for a better working model for the university while also creating desperately needed “found” space for new higher and better uses.